The Story of Mary and Martha: 6 Inspiring Lessons

 But then we have Mary who had been listening to all that Jesus had been teaching and in an act of devotion, she ministered to Jesus by pouring out this expensive nard all over His feet.

-In these Ancient times, nard or Spikenard was used in preparing a body for burial.
 This very expensive nard was usually reserved for the burial of Kings and the upper classes.
 So it was very fitting to be used to anoint the feet of the King of Kings!

 So you can see that Mary loved, trusted, and believed every word that Jesus spoke and that was how she was able to take the opportunity to bless the Lord.